-When some of us see a bug, our first instinct may be to squish it.
-But how can we know if we really have a problem if we aren’t even sure what species we’re dealing with?
+When we see a bug, our first instinct may be to squish it.
+But how can we know if we have a problem if we aren’t sure what species we’re dealing with?
 Depending on what type of insect you have inside, one approach may be more effective than another if your primary goal is to avoid any future encounters.
-Whether you attempt to address the problem on your own or call on an experienced pest control company, you’ll want to be able to correctly identify what you saw, where you saw it, when you saw it and whether there were any friends nearby.
+Whether you attempt to address the problem on your own or call on an experienced pest control company, you’ll want to be able to correctly identify what you saw, where you saw it, when you saw it, and whether there were any friends nearby.
 Sometimes taking a photo is the best approach if the bug is on the move and you don’t want to risk getting bitten or stung first.
-When you can’t take a photo of the insect itself, sometimes it can help to know what the droppings, discarded wings or other materials around the impacted area look like.
-In most cases, you can then compare the images to what you can find online to determine what’s inside your home and what to do next.
+When you can’t take a photo of the insect itself, sometimes it can help to know what the droppings, discarded wings, or other materials around the impacted area look like.
+In most cases, you can compare the images to what you can find online to determine what’s inside your home and what to do next.

 ABC’s An Expert On Bugs In Florida

 As with many projects around the home, identifying every single insect you might run across can be difficult, time-consuming, and anxiety-inducing.
 If you are concerned about the risks that different bugs might pose to your family, your best bet is to call a professional pest control company to put your mind at ease.
 ABC Home & Commercial Services has been helping Florida homeowners with bothersome and dangerous pests for decades.
 Our skilled technicians can help you distinguish between the harmless creatures and those you’ll want to avoid.
 If you have an infestation or want periodic monitoring, we can provide practical, long-term solutions to resolve any troublesome animal or insect problem.